state-less/clean-starter/README.md

 Once you fetched the remote you can checkout single files from it without affecting any history Checkout all the files contained in the backend branch (see backend branch) After you checked out all config files you can remove the repository again (or keep it in case you want pull new changes)

+# Guidelines
+## What's clean code.

+*  Clean code is **readable**.
+Code communicates the intent of a developer to another developer.
+Computers don't care whether your code is a mess or well readable, but your fellow human coworkers do.
+*  Clean code is **structured**.
+Code should be modular.
+A well formed folder structure and conventional namings of your files ensure the next person working on the code
+*  Clean code is **typed**.
+Code should be statically typed as much as possible.
+This will help you leverage all your favorite IDE features and spend less time typing.
+*  Clean code is **modular**.
+Every took a look at the code of popular libraries.
+You can tell at first glance: That's clean code.
+*  Clean code is **documented**.
+You can be a genious programmer.
+Reading other peoples source takes time.
+Document your thoughts.
+Your code has side-effects?
+You better document them.
+*  Clean code is **DRY**.
+You heard this often enough.
+Don't repeat yourself.
+Functions should be small, concise.
+*  Clean code is **functional**.
+Functional code is preferabble over object oriented code.
+That is because of its static computability and optimization potential.
+Pure and functional code can be highly optimized by a compiler.